faceleg/pagesofinterest.net/_posts/2021-03-09-how-to-ask-for-linkedin-recommendations.md

 - Those you think you helped the most
 - Or those you most respected

+Think of the [Three Threads of Leadership](/the-three-threads-of-leadership), who has been your coach, mentor or director?
+They would each be able to describe your performance in a useful way.

 Bite the bullet and send that request - they'll be happy to hear from you & more than willing to help you out with your first LinkedIn recommendation!